WPProfiler/appbase-reporter/README.md

 * Since reports are processed via cron in a deferred/batched manner, It is recommended you use WP-CLI to ensure fast processing vs wp-cron.php or the default cron, but it will work regardless.

 Once done, you can start querying AppBase via any of [their supported methods](https://docs.appbase.io/docs/gettingstarted/QuickStart/) and have fun :)

+# Search Examples

+See [Example Searches](example-searches/) for starting points in querying and aggregating profiler data.